Transmission Fluid Flush vs. Change – Which is Better?

 Final Words

-So, always check the owner’s booklet to see the manufacturer’s recommendation before attempting any of the two for the fluid.
+So, always check the owner’s booklet to see the manufacturer’s recommendation before attempting either of the two for the fluid.

 Osuagwu Solomon